divyagovindaiah/devops_training/README.md

-## second task is to create a readme file and push the code on it
+## Second task is to create a readme file and push the code on it
-*in my first task i used the mkdir command and file name as devops after that i use touch commnad to create a file data.txt *in my second task first i create a repo repo name is devops-data-computation afrer that in commnd line using basic command like git init , git status and also push the readme file in terminal git add README.md and git commit -s -m "updated README.md" and finally git push
+*In my second task first i create a repository  repo name is devops-data-computation *Afrer that in commnd line using basic commands*
+*git init*,
+*git status*
+*also push the readme file in terminal git add README.md* *git commit -s -m "updated README.md"*
+*finally git push*
- and git add.
+ *and git add.*
- and to generate inital commit using command git commit -s -m "intial commit" , i push the my spark code into this repo i add this repo url using git remote add origin git@github.com:divyagovindaiah/devops-data-computation.git after this used git push to push the code
+ *and to generate inital commit using command git commit -s -m "intial commit"*, *i push the my spark code into this repo i add this repo url using git remote add origin* *git@github.com:divyagovindaiah/devops-data-computation.git* *after this used git push to push the code*